graphql-dotnet/graphql-dotnet/docs2/site/docs/guides/complexity-analyzer.md

 - Maximum Depth: 4 (users -> posts -> comments -> id)
 - Total Complexity: 6501

+Since the number of rows returned from list fields can vary, it is recommended to use connection fields and to require the `first` or `last` argument to allow the complexity analzyer to properly estimate the child multiplier for list fields (or have the default page size set very small).
+You can also choose to set the scalar and object impact to zero if you prefer to only consider the number of nodes and maximum depth, similar to the [GitHub GraphQL API rate limits](https://docs.github.com/en/graphql/overview/rate-limits-and-node-limits-for-the-graphql-api).

 ### 2. Ignoring or Reducing Impact of Introspection Requests

 To prevent introspection requests from affecting the complexity calculation, you can configure the introspection